itsmohit097/medi-hub/README.md

 **Our Mission:**

+At this part where the user could use the stuffs related to the project and the project could be explained in a better way.

 At MediHub, our mission is clear: to empower healthcare professionals with the tools they need to deliver exceptional patient care.
 By fostering a collaborative community and providing a user-friendly platform, we aim to promote innovation and drive positive change in the healthcare industry.

 Join us on our journey to transform healthcare management.
-Whether you're a developer, healthcare professional, or simply passionate about improving healthcare services, MediHub welcomes you to be a part of our community!
+Whether you're a developer, healthcare professional, or simply passionate about improving healthcare services, MediHub welcomes you to be a part of our community! this is the mission that we are currently following and the project is based on.

 ---